sakshamian/URL-shortener/README.md

 ## Features

-● Built a website which uses Shrtcode API to shorten URLs.
+1. Webapp to shorten URLs.
-● Implemented invalid URL detection functionality.
+2. Invalid URL detection functionality.
-● Fluid and responsive UI with ability to copy URLs for future use.
+3. Fluid and responsive UI with ability to copy URLs for future use.

 ## Demo